Little Nemo: Adventures in Slumberland: Plot

-Nemo awakens in his home, which floods with seawater and ejects him into the ocean.
-Genius discovers Nemo and tells him not to blame himself for all that has happened and that Flip is to blame, but Nemo accepting the situation pledges to find the King.
-When the two return to Slumberland, they rescue Flip from being shot out of a cannon because he has a map of Nightmare Land, where Morpheus is currently being held.
+Nemo awakens in his home, which floods with seawater and ejects him and Icarus into the ocean.
+Genius discovers them and tells Nemo not to blame himself for Morpheus's capture and that Flip is at fault for tempting him, but Nemo accepts his role in the situation, and pledges to find the King.
+When the three return to Slumberland, they rescue Flip from being shot out of a cannon into outer space because he withheld information on owning a map of Nightmare Land where Morpheus is currently being held.

 Nemo, Icarus, Camille, Flip, and Genius set off in a tugboat in search of Morpheus.
 They are soon sucked into a whirlpool and find themselves in the goblin-infested Nightmare Land.
-The five come across a group of shapeshifting goblins called Oomps who wish to aid in the quest to rescue Morpheus.
+The five come across a group of shapeshifting goblins called Boomps consisting of Oompa, Oomp, Oompe, and Oompy.
+They wish to aid in the quest to rescue Morpheus.
 The Nightmare King sends a flock of gigantic bats to seize the rescue party.
-Nemo attempts to use the scepter but awakens in his bed instead.
-The Oomps appear in Nemo's room and the group travels to Nightmare Castle by flying through a portal in the sky.
-However, they are subsequently imprisoned in the castle, where the Nightmare King demands possession of the scepter.
-Nemo soon uses the scepter to finally eliminate and defeat the Nightmare King but almost at the cost of Nemo's life.
-Slumberland celebrates the fall of the Nightmare Kingdom.
-Camille escorts Nemo home on the dirigible.
-The two nearly share a kiss before Nemo awakens in his room, where he apologizes to his mother for breaking his promise and trying to take the pie.
+Nemo attempts to use the scepter, but cannot remember the full incantation, and awakens in his bed along with Icarus again after watching Camille, Flip, and Genius get captured.

+The Boomps appear in Nemo's room after he awakes.
+After reuniting with a lost member of theirs named Oompo who gives Nemo a letter from Morpheus containing the full scepter incantation, the group travels to Nightmare Castle by flying through a portal in the sky.
+However, they are subsequently trapped in the castle where the Nightmare King demands possession of the scepter, threatening his captives, including Morpheus, to try and force Nemo's compliance.
+After a fierce battle, Nemo uses the scepter to finally destroy the Nightmare King and purify Nightmare Land, but seemingly at the cost of his own life as well.

+As everyone mourns Nemo's death, Morpheus uses the scepter to revive him, and accepts his apology for causing everything, assuring Nemo that his courage has allowed him to make up for his mistake and become a true prince.
+As Slumberland celebrates the fall of the Nightmare Kingdom, Camille escorts Nemo and Icarus home on the dirigible.
+She and Nemo then share a kiss.

+Nemo awakens in his room, where he apologizes to his mother for breaking his promise and trying to take the pie.
 Nemo's parents also agree to take Nemo to the circus.
-Nemo stares out the window as he looks forward to his new day.
+Nemo stares out the window with Icarus as he looks forward to his new day.